gaultier/blog/detect_data_races_with_dtrace.md

 ## In practice

 This is great to have formally defined, but it's not very actionable.
-Many programming languages do not have enough compile time guarantees to avoid data races at compile time, and thus provide a runtime race detector: Go, C and C++ with Thread Sanitizer, etc.
+Many programming languages do not have enough compile time guarantees to avoid data races at compile time, and thus provide a runtime race detector: Go, C and C++ with Thread Sanitizer (a.k.a.
+TSan), etc.

 Typically these can detect some data races but not all, and incur a big performance penalty (I have experienced x5 to x20 slow-downs in real production code).
 Also, they typically require that *all* the code in the program is compiled with this detector enabled, which is sometimes very time-consuming, or not possible at all (some projects use closed-source libraries).
 Additionally there is the case of new emerging programming languages which do not have yet a race detector implemented.